 Key to the Entries

 At the top of the entry is the current (or most recently known) pub name for the premises.
-Where this is listed as "[Unknown]", this may be because it was an off licence rather than a pub or beer house (it may even have been the residence of a publican), and if I know this for certain I will omit an entry for the premises, as off licences are beyond my site's remit.
-However, the historical records often omit the names of smaller establishments (the beer houses), in some cases because they may not even have had names.
-I have tried to include in the comments any notes about what type of establishment it may have been, and the listed names may be "[Public house]" or "[Beer house]" if I'm fairly sure it was one of these but do not have a name for it.
+Where this is listed as "[Unknown]", this may be because it was an off licence rather than a pub or beer house (it may even have been the residence of a publican), and if I verify this with greater certainty I will remove the entry for that premises, as I don't include off licences on this site.
+However, the historical records often omit the names of smaller establishments (the beer houses), in some cases because they may not have had names, and in any case even the line between off licence and beer house is blurred (many of them predating bottled or canned beer).
+I have tried to include notes in the comments about what type of establishment it may have been, and the listed names may be "[Public house]" or "[Beer house]" if I'm fairly sure it was one of these but do not yet have a name for it.
 As always, I'd appreciate any help with the names of these where I have them listed without one (there is a link on each entry for notifying me of any corrections).

 Status: I've noted against each record whether the pub is still trading ("Open") or, if it is not, whether the building is still there ("Closed") or not ("Demolished").
 Note that "Closed" pubs may still be in use for other purposes (whether as restaurants, shops or residential).
 These are colour-coded on the maps.